Circa Survive

-Circa Survive is an American rock band from Philadelphia, Pennsylvania, that formed in 2004.
-The band, led and founded by Anthony Green, consists of former members from This Day Forward and Taken.
+Circa Survive was an American rock band from Philadelphia, Pennsylvania, that formed in 2004.
+Founded by singer Anthony Green and guitarist Colin Frangicetto, the band consisted of former members from This Day Forward and Taken.

 Circa Survive quickly made a name for themselves in the indie music scene in little over two years with their 2005 debut album, Juturna, and second album, On Letting Go, released in 2007.
 Both albums were released on Equal Vision Records.
 Their third album, Blue Sky Noise, was released via Atlantic Records in 2010.
 After parting ways with Atlantic Records, the band's fourth album, Violent Waves, was released independently in 2012.
 Their fifth album, Descensus, was released by Sumerian Records in 2014, and their sixth, The Amulet, with Hopeless Records in October 2017.
 The band would follow with two EPs on Rise Records: A Dream About Love in October 2021, and A Dream About Death in February 2022.
 The band would then announce an indefinite hiatus in October 2022.
+Anthony Green would later confirm a permanent disbandment in May 2025, by responding "yes" to a now-deleted Threads post asking if Circa was over.